lazarus4/Beforth/doc/xforth.md

 ## Input Stream

 The QUIT loop operates on an input stream such as a keyboard buffer (the TIB) or a file.
 The most common usage of TIB at the application level is to do simple parsing of the input stream.
 A double VARIABLE called (SOURCE) should be used as the text input buffer.
 The first cell is the length remeining to be processed and the second cell is the address of the first byte.
-My code sometimes uses `>IN @` and `>IN !` to parse the input stream twice, so `>IN` could be defined as `(SOURCE) @`.
+My code sometimes uses `>IN @` and `>IN !` to parse the input stream twice, but `>IN` could be defined as `(SOURCE) @`.
 The remainder of the buffer could be `: /SOURCE ( -- c-addr u )  (SOURCE) 2@ /STRING ;`.
 The idea is to evaluate blocks and files as whole buffers.
 Elimination of TIB simplifies `(` and other multi-line operations such as `[IF]`.
 The main difference is that WORD and PARSE don't necessarily recognize line breaks.
 That's good, you shouldn't depend on them to. `(SOURCE)` should have a third cell, line count, to let parsing words bump it when they see a newline.